arajnoha/purefeed/README.md

 ### Features
  - Responsive design that loads very fast
- - You can post text statuses, full articles written in Markdown, photo with description or multiple photos bundled into a gallery-type post
+ - You can post text statuses, full articles written in Markdown, photo with description and location or multiple photos bundled into a gallery-type post
- - Changable dominant color of the web
  - automatic RSS feed (at your project URL /rss.php, yes, it's a php file returning XML on requests from your reader)

 ### Installation